 There are also many different types of power sander machines available but they can be much more expensive to buy.

 Using a manual pole sander can be one of the best ways to tackle DIY house paint projects when you want to reach high areas.

 Remember, choosing to sand in traditional ways can often place extra strain on your body and put you at risk for injuries as well.

-Making the choice to try out a pole sander, especially a telescoping one can be a great way that you can keep yourself safe.
+Making the choice to try out a manual wall sander, especially a telescoping one can be a great way you can keep yourself safe.

-No matter what style you choose make sure that the process of using a pole sander is easy and not a stress.
+No matter what style you choose make sure that the process of using a pole sander is easy and not stressful.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.

 He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
 Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.